-The effectiveness and appropriateness of the policy will be continuously monitored by the Special Educational Needs Coordinator (SENco) in conjunction with the SEN Committee from the Governing Body using the criteria listed elsewhere.
+The effectiveness and appropriateness of the policy will be continuously monitored by the Special Educational Needs & Disability Coordinator (SENDCO) in conjunction with the SEND Link Governor from the Governing Body.
 The use of resources, identification, programme planning, effectiveness and quality of individual planning, pupil progress, pupil participation, parents as partners, statutory reviews, referrals for Education, Health and Care Plans, the identification of training needs and the use made of support services will be monitored and evaluated regularly.

-In addition the school will annually undertake a self-evaluation of the effectiveness of its policy in order to both update the policy and to plan further improvements and development.
+In addition, the school will annually undertake a self-evaluation of the effectiveness of its policy in order to both update the policy and to plan further improvements and development.

-The arrangements that have been made for coordinating the provision of education for pupils with SEN at the school.
+The arrangements that have been made for coordinating the provision of education for pupils with SEND at the school.

-The school's provision for pupils with SEN will be coordinated by Mrs Wendy Wray (the SENco for the school).
+The school's provision for pupils with SEND will be coordinated by the SENDCO for the school.

-The SENco has an important role to play with the head teacher and governing body, in determining the strategic development of SEN policy and provision in the school.
-At Pendragon Primary School the SENco is part of the school leadership team.
+The SENDCO has an important role to play with the head teacher and governing body, in determining the strategic development of SEND policy and provision in the school.
+At Pendragon Primary School, the SENDCO is part of the school leadership team.

-The SENco liaises closely with the school's Pupil Premium Champion, Mr Ben Bardell, to ensure that funding is used appropriately and effectively for children with SEN who are in receipt of Pupil Premium funding.
+The SENDCO liaises closely with the school's Pupil Premium Champion, to ensure that funding is used appropriately and effectively for children with SEND who are in receipt of Pupil Premium funding.

-The SENco has day-to-day responsibility for the operation of SEN policy and coordination of specific provision made to support individual pupils with SEN, including those who have Education, Health and Care Plans (EHCP).
+The SENDCO has day-to-day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans (EHCP).

-The SENco provides professional guidance to colleagues and works closely with staff, parents and carers, and other agencies.
-The SENco is aware of the provision in the Local Offer and is able to work with professionals providing a support role to the family to ensure that pupils with SEN receive appropriate support and high quality teaching.
+The SENDCO provides professional guidance to colleagues and works closely with staff, parents and carers, and other agencies.
+The SENDCO is aware of the provision in the Local Offer and is able to work with professionals providing a support role to the family to ensure that pupils with SEND receive appropriate support and high quality teaching.

-The key responsibilities of the SENco are:
+The key responsibilities of the SENDCO are:

-- overseeing the day-to-day operation of the school's SEN policy; - coordinating provision for children with SEN; - liaising with the relevant Designated Teacher where a looked after pupil has SEN;
+- overseeing the day-to-day operation of the school's SEND policy; - coordinating provision for children with SEND; - liaising with the relevant Designated Teacher where a looked after pupil has SEND: - liaising with the Pupil Premium Champion where a child with SEND has Pupil Premium funding: - liaising regularly with the SEND Link Governor and jointly producing a SEND Annual Report to Governors

-- liaising with the Pupil Premium Champion where a child with SEN has Pupil Premium funding; - advising a on the graduated approach to providing SEN support; - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - liaising with parents of pupils with SEN; - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies; - being a key point of contact with external agencies, especially the local authority and its support services; - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned; - working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements; - keeping the SEND School Information Report up-to-date on the school's website; - ensuring that the school keeps the records of all pupils with SEN up to date.
+- advising on the graduated approach to provide SEND support; - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - liaising with parents of pupils with SEND; - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies; - being a key point of contact with external agencies, especially the local authority and its support services; - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned; - working with the Head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements; - keeping the SEND School Information Report up-to-date on the school's website; - ensuring that the school keeps the records of all pupils with SEND up to date.